A huge Hurricane Helene is expected to hit Florida as a major storm and strike far inland

 “People are taking heed and hightailing it out of there for higher ground,” said Kristin Korinko, a Tallahassee resident who serves as the commodore of the Shell Point Sailboard Club, on the Gulf Coast about 30 miles (48 kilometers) south of Tallahassee.

-But Robbie Berg, a national warning coordinator for the hurricane center, warned: “Please do not compare it to other storms you may have experienced over the past year or two."
+For toughened Floridians who are used to hurricanes, Robbie Berg, a national warning coordinator for the hurricane center, advised: “Please do not compare it to other storms you may have experienced over the past year or two."

+Helene is forecast to be one of the largest storms in breadth in years to hit the region, said Colorado State University hurricane researcher Phil Klotzbach.
+He said since 1988, only three Gulf hurricanes were bigger than Helene's predicted size: 2017’s Irma, 2005’s Wilma and 1995’s Opal.

 Areas 100 miles (160 kilometers) north of the Georgia-Florida line can expect hurricane conditions.
-Tennessee, Kentucky and Indiana could get rainfall.
-Landslides were possible in southern Appalachia, with catastrophic flooding predicted in the Carolinas and Georgia.
+More than half of Georgia’s public school districts and several universities canceled classes.

+And for Atlanta, which is under a tropical storm watch, Helene could be the worst strike on a major Southern inland city in 35 years, said University of Georgia meteorology professor Marshall Shepherd.

+“It’s going to be a lot like Hugo in Charlotte,” Shepherd said of the 1989 storm that struck the North Carolina city, knocking out power to 85% of customers as winds gusted above hurricane force.

 Parts of Mexico's Yucatan Peninsula were under hurricane warnings as Helene wound between it and the western tip of Cuba and into the Gulf of Mexico.
 The storm formed Tuesday in the Caribbean, and it flooded streets and toppled trees as it passed offshore and brushed the resort city of Cancun.

 In Cuba, authorities moved cattle to higher ground and medical brigades went to communities often cut off by storms.
 The government preventively shut off power in some communities as waves as high as 16 feet (5 meters) slammed Cortes Bay.
-In the Cayman Islands, schools remained closed as flood warnings continued and residents pumped water from flooded homes.
+In the Cayman Islands, schools remained closed as residents pumped water from flooded homes.

-Wind-driven waves battered Florida's Key West on Wednesday.
-Tropical storm warnings were in effect for the upper Keys, southern Florida and the state's northeast coast and were extended northward Wednesday morning to Altamaha Sound, Georgia.
-A tropical storm watch was in effect for the South Carolina coast north of the South Santee River to Little River Inlet.

-Hurricane watches, a step down from warnings, were also in effect for parts of western Cuba and Florida, including the Tampa Bay area, where the airport suspended operation.

 But near Florida's center, outside Orlando, Walt Disney World said its only closures Thursday would be the Typhoon Lagoon water park and its miniature golf courses.

 Helene is the eighth named storm of the Atlantic hurricane season, which began June 1.
-Since 2000, eight major hurricanes have made landfall in Florida, according to Philip Klotzbach, a Colorado State University hurricane researcher.
 The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record-warm ocean temperatures.

-It weakened after moving inland but later reemerged over the ocean.
-On Wednesday, officials issued a hurricane watch for the coast from Acapulco to Zihuatanejo and tropical storm warnings from Punta Maldonado to Lazaro Cardenas.
-John was about 105 miles (170 kilometers) southwest of Acapulco with maximum sustained winds of 45 mph (75 kph) and was moving east at 3 mph (5 kph).
+The Atlantic's ninth named storm of the season Tropical Storm Isaac formed Wednesday night in the Atlantic Ocean.
+It was expected to strengthen as it moves eastward, possibly becoming a hurricane by the end of the week, forecasters said, the U.S. National Hurricane Center said.

+In the Pacific, former Hurricane John reformed Wednesday as a tropical storm and was strengthening as it threatened areas of Mexico's western coast.
+Officials posted hurricane warnings for southwestern Mexico.

-Associated Press journalists Danica Coto in San Juan, Puerto Rico; Andrea Rodríguez in Havana; Marcia Dunn in Cape Canaveral, Florida; Mark Stevenson and María Verza in Mexico City; and Claire Rush in Portland, Oregon, contributed to this report.
+Associated Press journalists Seth Borenstein in New York; Jeff Amy in Atlanta; Danica Coto in San Juan, Puerto Rico; Andrea Rodríguez in Havana; Mark Stevenson and María Verza in Mexico City; and Claire Rush in Portland, Oregon, contributed to this report.
 Hollingsworth reported from Mission, Kansas.

 Credit: AP